mkleung/mkleung.github.io/src/posts/2019-12-05-react-native-series-3/react-native-series-3.md

   - All
 ---

-In this post, we are going to add the camera feature where the user can take a photo/selfie and save the image.
+**Expo-image-picker** allows the user to take pictures with their phones and save it into the computer.

 ### What we will learn:
-- Install Image Picker to access camera
+- Install the Image Picker package to access camera
 - Save the image inside the app (but not on phone)
 - Display the image saved on the screen